Syrian state media: Israeli airstrikes kill 5 in Damascus – KION546

 Syrian state media: Israeli airstrikes kill 5 in Damascus

-DAMASCUS (AP) — Syrian state news reports that Israeli airstrikes have targeted a residential neighborhood in central Damascus.
-State media agency SANA, citing a source in the Damascus police command, has reported that at least five people were killed and 15 wounded.
-Loud explosions were heard over the capital around 12:30 a.m. local time, and SANA reports that Syrian air defenses were “confronting hostile targets in the sky around Damascus.”
+BEIRUT (AP) — Syrian state media says that Israeli airstrikes have targeted a residential neighborhood in central Damascus.
+News agency SANA reports that at least five people were killed and 15 wounded in the early Sunday attack.
+Loud explosions were heard over the capital around 12:30 a.m. local time and SANA said Syrian air defenses were “confronting hostile targets in the sky around Damascus.”
 There has been no immediate statement from Israel on the attack.
 Israeli airstrikes frequently target sites in the vicinity of Damascus.
-The Saturday night strikes were the first since a devastating 7.8 magnitude earthquake hit Turkey and Syria on Feb.
-6.
+The strikes come amid a wider shadow war between Israel and its archenemy Iran, a close ally of Syria’s President Bashar Assad in the country’s ongoing war.